 It's easiest to separate the eggs when they are cold.
 Since you'll want the egg whites to be at room temperature before whipping them (they will get more lift that way), for best results, separate your eggs at least a half hour before starting this recipe, and leave egg whites out to come to room temp.

 Make sure that all bowls, hands, and utensils that might touch the eggs are clean and free from oils.

 For best results, avoid making on a humid or rainy day.

 - 1 cup sugar (use superfine if you have it)

 * Pulverize candies by placing them in sealed, doubled-up freezer bags.
 Use a meat mallet (smooth side) or hammer to gently pound them into a fine powder.

 1 Preheat oven to 300°F.

-2 Put egg whites into a standup mixer, add a pinch of salt.
+2 Beat egg whites with a pinch of salt: Put egg whites into a standup mixer, add a pinch of salt.
 Start the mixer on low, gradually increasing the speed to medium until quite foamy and soft peaks can just begin to form, about 2-3 minutes.
 Egg white bubbles should be small and uniform.

 4 Use a rubber spatula to gently fold in the crushed peppermints (and the mini chocolate chips, if you are using).